khulnasoft/AiKit/docs/overview/deep_dive/navigating_the_code.rst

     ) -> torch.Tensor:
         return torch.function_name(x, axes, dtype, device, out)

-The :code:`dtype`, :code:`device` and :code:`out` arguments are again all keyword-only, but :code:`dtype` and :code:`device` are now required arguments, rather than optional as they were in the Ivy API.
+The :code:`dtype`, :code:`device` and :code:`out` arguments are again all keyword-only, but :code:`dtype` and :code:`device` are now required arguments, rather than optional as they were in the Aikit API.
-All arrays also now have the same type hint :class:`torch.Tensor`, rather than :code:`Union[ivy.Array, ivy.NativeArray]` in the input and :class:`ivy.Array` in the output.
+All arrays also now have the same type hint :class:`torch.Tensor`, rather than :code:`Union[aikit.Array, aikit.NativeArray]` in the input and :class:`aikit.Array` in the output.
 The backend methods also should not add a docstring.
 Again, the reasons for these features are explained in the following sections.